-Students selected as Scholars receive tuition, room and board, fees, books and use of a computer.
+Students selected as Scholars receive tuition, room and board, fees and books.
 As long as normal progress is made toward a bachelor's degree, the scholarship continues for up to four years.
 Students have a job with employee benefits with USDA during the summers while in college and a professional position available through wwww.jobsusa.gov upon graduation.
 USDA/1890 Scholars must major in agriculture or related sciences.
 These include agronomy, animal science, botany, fisheries, game or wildlife management, food or crop sciences, agricultural business, engineering, production or technology, forestry, home economics, nutrition, human development, horticulture, pre-veterinary sciences and computer science.

 USDA Liaison Office